 Listing 20-21: Adding a new trait FnBox to work around the current limitations of Box<FnOnce()>

 First, we create a new trait named FnBox.
-This trait has the one method call_box, which is similar to the call methods on the other Fn* traits except that it takes self: Box<Self> in order to take ownership of self and move the value out of the Box<T>.
+This trait has the one method call_box, which is similar to the call methods on the other Fn* traits except that it takes self: Box<Self> to take ownership of self and move the value out of the Box<T>.

 Next, we implement the FnBox trait for any type F that implements the FnOnce() trait.
 Effectively, this means that any FnOnce() closures can use our call_box method.
 The implementation of call_box uses (*self)() to move the closure out of the Box<T> and call the closure.